Important dates in the Reconciliation calendar

 There are a number of dates significant to Aboriginal and Torres Strait Islander peoples that are celebrated with all Australians .
 Some key dates the nation embraces every year, including NAIDOC Week, National Sorry Day and National Reconciliation Week.

 View the Speech Pathology Australia Reconciliation Action Plan.

-NAIDOC Week celebrations are usually held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-In 2020, NAIDOC Week will be conducted in the week, 8-15 November.
+NAIDOC Week celebrations are held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+In 2021, NAIDOC Week will be conducted in the week, 4-11 July.

 How to get involved in NAIDOC